-Zodiacal Light and the Gegenschein
+6 Zodiacal Light and the Gegenschein

-The zodiacal light brightness varies with ecliptic latitude (Figure 1).
-In principle, this light should present no problem for SMEI as long as its intensity does not saturate the imager or the statistical fluctuations of its signal do not exceed the faint Thomson scattering signal we wish to detect.
+The Zodiacal Light brightness varies with ecliptic latitude (Figure 1).
+In principle, this light should present no problem for SMEI as long as the zodiacal light intensity does not saturate the imager or the statistical fluctuations of its signal do not exceed the faint Thomson scattering signal we wish to detect.

-We are extremely fortunate that the HELIOS spacecraft has provided a working model for the SMEI.
-Hypothetically, a small percent variation in the zodiacal cloud at the spatial or temporal scales of features we wish to detect could mask the signals of interplanetary features.
+We are fortunate that the HELIOS spacecraft has pro-

+vided a working model for the SMEI.
+A hypothetical small percent variation in the zodiacal cloud at the spatial or temporal scales of features we wish to detect might mask the signals of interplanetary features.
 The HELIOS data placed an upper limit on these variations of approximately 1 S10 unit.
-We assume that, at the spatial and temporal scales of heliospheric brightness changes, the zodiacal cloud remains smooth and temporally non-varying even below this level.
-Gegenschein light, thought to be due to backscatter from the zodiacal cloud, is present in the direction opposite the Sun at a level of about 200 S10 units.
-Early ground-based reports of this light being mottled at the level of 20 S10 units (Hong et al. 1985) are not present in the HELIOS spacecraft observations.
+We presume that at the spatial and temporal scales of heliospheric brightness changes, the zodiacal cloud remains smooth and temporally non-varying even below this level.
+Gegenschein light, thought due to backscatter from the zodiacal cloud, is present in the direction opposite the Sun at a level of about 200 S10 units.
+Early ground-based reports of this light being mottled at the level of 20 S10 units (Hong et al. 1985) have not been confirmed by the HELIOS spacecraft observations.

-Starlight
+7 Starlight

-In general, starlight is present as discrete sources of light.
+Starlight in general is present as discrete sources of light.
 However, the brightnesses of stars (Figure 1) are comparable to 120 S10 units in all directions (Allen, 1964).
-There is on average one eighth magnitude star in every square degree.
+There is on average one 8th magnitude star in every square degree.
 Certain portions of the sky are brighter than others and may present problems for SMEI.
 These include the Milky Way and other large diffuse objects such as M31 and the large and small Magellanic Clouds.
 Some imager resolution elements may contain a bright or variable star that overwhelms the Thomson scattering signal at that location in the sky.
 These will need to be identified and removed from the record on each orbit.
-If the option is available to transmit all the data to the ground, as is presumed possible from most low-Earth orbiters, then on-board processing of data is not necessary and instrument electronics becomes simpler.
+If the option is available to transmit all the data to the ground, as is presumed possible from most low-Earth orbiters, then on-board processing of data is not necessary and the instrument electronics becomes simpler.
 The algorithms needed to analyze the data can be applied once the data are on the ground and, if necessary, can be adjusted to improve their performance.

-Auroral Light and the Geocorona
+8 Auroral Light and the Geocorona

-On rare occasions light from aurora has been reported by Shuttle astronauts as high as 1000 km above the surface of Earth (George Carruthers, private communication, 1991).
+Light from aurora on rare occasions has been reported by Shuttle astronauts as high as 1000 km above the surface of the Earth (George Carruthers, private communication, 1991).
 Jackson et al. (1992) estimate auroral brightness above 800 km and conclude that these emissions could occasionally become greater than 1 S10 unit.
-If aurorae this bright were to occur over time intervals short relative to successive orbital passes of the spacecraft, they could interfere with the operation of SMEI; however, this would happen only at very specific positions relative to Earth's geomagnetic equator.
+If aurorae this bright were to occur over time intervals short relative to successive orbital passes of the spacecraft, they could interfere with the operation of SMEI, but only in the darkest parts of the heliosphere and at very specific positions relative to Earth's geomagnetic equator.